 “The safety needs.—If the physiological needs are relatively well gratified, there then emerges a new set of needs, which we may categorize roughly as the safety needs.
 All that has been said of the physiological needs is equally true, although in lesser degree, of these desires.
 The organism may equally well be wholly dominated by them.
 They may serve as the almost exclusive organizers of behaviour, recruiting all the capacities of the organism in their service, and we may then fairly describe the whole organism as a safety-seeking mechanism.” (p.376).

-In describing this in detail, Maslow turned to the needs of children for a predictable, orderly world, a world which is reliable, safe and predictable:
+In describing this need in detail, Maslow turns to the needs of children’s for a predictable, orderly world, a world which is reliable, safe and predictable:

 “Another indication of the child’s need for safety is his preference for some kind of undisrupted routine or rhythm.
 He seems to want a predictable, orderly world.
 For instance, injustice, unfairness, or inconsistency in the parents seems to make a child feel anxious and unsafe.
 This attitude may be not so much because of the injustice per se or any particular pains involved, but rather because this treatment threatens to make the world look unreliable, or unsafe, or unpredictable.
 Young children seem to thrive better under a system which has at least a skeletal outline of rigidity, in which there is a schedule of a kind, some sort of routine, something that can be counted upon, not only for the present but also far into the future.
 Perhaps one could express this more accurately by saying that the child needs an organized world rather than an unorganized or unstructured one.” (p.
 377)